Introduction

 - The curriculum coordinator and teachers will develop units of work as appropriate.

-- The clinicians and nursing team will implement targeted interventions for groups and individuals as identified
+- The clinicians and nursing team will implement targeted interventions for groups and individuals as identified.

-Forms of provision – Approaches
+Forms of Provision – Approaches

 P.S.H.E and Citizenship cannot just be confined to a specific timetabled time.
 A variety of forms of provision should be considered in combination and at different times.